Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 request flow diagram above you'll see it referenced) and it is given a ttl of 120s (i.e. it'll be cached for 120 seconds).

+> [!NOTE]
-> Note: the ttl can be changed using vcl but it should be kept small.
+> the ttl can be changed using vcl but it should be kept small.
 Varnish
 > implements a type known as a 'duration' and takes many forms: ms
 > (milliseconds), s (seconds), m (minutes), h (hours), d (days), w (weeks), y
 > (years).
 For example, `beresp.ttl = 1h`.